vdbg/iqair-influx/README.md

 * 10,000 requests per month max: for a month of 31 days, this means no more than 1 request every ~5 minutes for 1 location (10 minutes for 2 locations, 15m for 3, etc) if continuously running.
 Options:
   1. don't continuously query; for example, stop querying during the night
   2. specify more than one apiKey in `config.yaml`.
+* There appears to be an undocumented per year limit.
+My API keys end up being permanently rejected around November, even when not issuing queries for several days.

 ## Air Quality Index explained